-Winterford went on to say: “Other feedback we received was from young professionals in the city centre who said there wasn’t anywhere to enjoy the markets child free; so we made Brazennose Street adults only.”
+Winterford said: “Other feedback we received was from young professionals in the city centre who said there wasn’t anywhere to enjoy the markets child free; so we made Brazennose Street adults only.”

 “…the hashtag #fuckoffpoundland began to trend on Twitter.”

-Brazennose Street’s ‘Adults Only’ section left organisers red faced when one stall proprietor mistook the meaning and began selling prosthetic vaginas for lonely gentlemen.
+Brazennose Street’s ‘Adults Only’ section left organisers red faced when one stall proprietor mistook the meaning and sold prosthetic vaginas for lonely gentlemen.

 “They told me my stall was in the adult’s only section,” said Madge Grizzle, owner of Madge’s Vag’s.
 “I assumed they wanted me to sell my specialist eBay stock rather than my hand carved teddy bears.”